aws-greengrass/aws-greengrass-component-examples/machine-learning/dlr-inference/README.md

-# Inference applications using AWS lambda as a greengrassv2 component.
+# Inference applications using DLR on Windows.

-These example components are used to run sample image classification and object detection inferences with AWS lambda.
+These example components are used to run sample image classification and object detection inferences.

 Image Classification
- - com.lambda.DLRImageClassification
+ - com.greengrass.DLRImageClassification
- - com.lambda.DLRImageClassification.Model
+ - com.greengrass.DLRImageClassification.Model

 Object Detection
- - com.lambda.DLRObjectDetection
+ - com.greengrass.DLRObjectDetection
- - com.lambda.DLRObjectDetection.Model
+ - com.greengrass.DLRObjectDetection.Model

 ### Sample models

 The [releases](https://github.com/aws-greengrass/aws-greengrass-component-examples/releases/) section of this repository provides ML models which can be used as artifacts of the sample model components.
-These are pre-trained models from GlounCV Model zoo which are then compiled with AWS SageMaker Neo.
+These are pre-trained models from GlounCV Model zoo which are then compiled with AWS SageMaker Neo based on the device type.

 Our samples use pre-trained resnet50_v1 model to perform Image Classification and pre-trained yolo3_darknet53_voc to perform Object Detection.

-Download these sample models based on the inference.
-Example: To run image-classification inference on an aarch64 device, use `DLR-resnet50-aarch64-ImageClassification.tar.gz` as a model artifact in the `com.lambda.DLRImageClassification.Model` recipe for aarch64 support.
+Use sample models from the releases section based on the inference and device architecture.
+Example: To run image-classification inference on an windows device, use `DLR-resnet50-win-ImageClassification.zip` as a model artifact in the `com.greengrass.DLRImageClassification.Model` recipe for windows support.

-Instructions on how to compile the models from the AWS console can be found [here](https://docs.aws.amazon.com/sagemaker/latest/dg/neo-job-compilation-console.html).
+Instructions on how to compile the models from the AWS console can be found [here](https://docs.aws.amazon.com/sagemaker/latest/dg/neo-job-compilation-console.html) and package the compiled models can be found [here](https://docs.aws.amazon.com/sagemaker/latest/dg/edge-packaging-job-console.html)

 ---
 ### Component configuration
 These sample components provide the following configuration parameters that can be customized at the time of deployment.

 **Runtime components**
-`com.lambda.DLR` component installs DLR runtime and other python libraries like awsiotsdk, opencv-python and numpy as the component user directly on the device.
+`com.greengrass.DLR` component installs DLR runtime and other python libraries like awsiotsdk, opencv-python and numpy as the component user directly on the device.

 **Inference components**

-The following configuration is applicable for both the `com.lambda.DLRImageClassification` and `com.lambda.DLRObjectDetection` inference components.
+The following configuration is applicable for both the `com.greengrass.DLRImageClassification` and `com.greengrass.DLRObjectDetection` inference components.

 - **accessControl** (Optional) : The object that contains the authorization policy that allows the component to publish messages to the default notifications topic.